Friends of Hailey Park

 Picture

-Afon Taf Viaduct.
-2025.
-Reproduced with permission of Friends of Hailey Park
+Afon Taf Viaduct, 2025.
+Reproduced with the kind permission of the Friends of Hailey Park.

 Picture